iLib-js/ilib-mono/README.md

             - "flags" - ignore special processing flags (prefix is "#,")
             - "previous" - ignore previous translation (prefix is "#|")
             - "paths" - ignore file names and line numbers (prefix is "#:")
+    - headerLocale: specify what kind of locale to put in the file header.
+Possible values
+        are:
+        - *full*: put the fully specified locale spec in the header
+        - *abbreviated*: put an abbreviated locale spec in the header (language only)
+        - *mapped*: put the results of the output locale mapping (see above) into the header

 Example configuration: